Socky01/Script_Nwchem_7.0.2/README.md

 ```
 nwchem h2o.nw >& h2o.out &
 ```
-Will only utilize 1 core of the CPU

-for more advanced command we can use:
+Will only utilize 1 core of the CPU. for more advanced command we can use:
 ```
 setsid mpirun -np x nwchem h2o.nw >& h2o.out &